Monster High: Escape from Skull Shores

-Monster High: Escape from Skull Shores is a 2012 CGI-animated adventure fantasy television film special produced by Nerd Corps Entertainment and released on 12 February 2012 on Nickelodeon in the United States.
+Monster High: Escape from Skull Shores is an animated adventure fantasy television film special produced by Nerd Corps Entertainment and released on April 13, 2012 on Nickelodeon in the United States.

 It is the 4th television/film special based on the Monster High doll line by Mattel and it is tied to its dedicated Skull Shores line, which was released separately from the production.
-Universal Pictures released it alongside Monster High: Fright On on 1 July 2014 as part of a branded Monster High: Clawesome Double Feature Blu-ray release.
+Universal Pictures released it alongside Monster High: Fright On on July 1, 2014 as part of a branded Monster High: Clawesome Double Feature Blu-ray release.